precice/fluent-adapter/README.md

 ### Launching with GUI

-All ANSYS packages are installed in a folder `ansys_inc/` at the location defined by the user during installation.
-The FLUENT executable is located at `/ansys_inc/vXXX/fluent/bin`.
+All Ansys packages are installed in a folder `ansys_inc/` at the location defined by the user during installation.
+The Fluent executable is located at `/ansys_inc/vXXX/fluent/bin`.

 ### Launching without GUI